StRibbon/react-authorize-stripe/README.md

-# IVY CHALLENGE by STEPHEN RIBBON
+# React-Authorize-Stripe by STEPHEN RIBBON

 ## Setup & Pre-Requisites
 1. You should have [Node.js](https://nodejs.org/) v4 or above installed